 Close the blinds or pull the curtains to help prevent the room from getting super bright.
 This also helps limit direct glare that might be visible on a flat panel display.
-You can do this by viewing your television set from all seating positions possible to see if there are any bad reflections, distracting lights or sunlight that appears on the display.
+You can do this by viewing your television set from all seating positions possible to see if there are any terrible reflections, distracting lights, or sunlight that appears on the display.
 If you have a THX Certified display, it comes with the THX Bright Room Mode which optimizes your television when you’re watching in a well-lit room.

 Have a Direct View

 Parties for the big game tend to get crowded and some creativity may be necessary to make sure that everyone at your party has a good view of the television.
 If you and your party-goers have a direct view of the screen, then black levels and color saturation will be maintained, ensuring everyone sees a great picture.
 Achieving this view may require some people to move their seats, but a better viewing angle will be worth it.

 Select an Accurate Picture ModeTo achieve the best picture quality, make sure you select a picture mode that will present accurate colors.
 If your television is not THX Certified, this can be a Cinema/Movie Mode, Standard Mode, or Calibrated Mode.
 Even though you are watching the big game, Cinema/Movie Mode is a great choice to use since it closely adheres to the colors used in all HD broadcasts, movies, or sports.
 Once you select the right picture mode, you may need to increase the backlight or contrast to ensure the image is bright yet still comfortable.

 Check the Speaker Locations